Deuterated acetone: Properties

 As with all deuterated compounds, the properties of deuterated acetone are virtually identical to those of regular acetone.

-Manufacture
+Production

-Deuterated acetone is prepared from heavy water, D2O, by what amounts to an aldol reaction.
-In this case, the base used is a deuterated version of lithium hydroxide:
+Deuterated acetone is made by the reaction of acetone with heavy water, ^{2}H_{2}O or D_{2}O, in the presence of a base.
+In this case, the base used is deuterated lithium hydroxide:

 In order to fully deuterate the acetone, the process is repeated several times, distilling off the acetone from the heavy water, and re-running the reaction in a fresh batch of heavy water.